PlaidCloud/website/content/en/docs/tasks/configure-pod-container/pull-image-private-registry.md

 When prompted, enter your Docker ID, and then the credential you want to use (access token, or the password for your Docker ID).

 The login process creates or updates a `config.json` file that holds an authorization token.
-Review [how Kubernetes interprets this file](/docs/concepts/containers/images#config-json).
+Review [how PlaidCloud interprets this file](/docs/concepts/containers/images#config-json).

 View the `config.json` file: